oixel/PlaylistGrabber/README.md

 You are now all set up!

 ### ⭐ NOTE ⭐
-When you attempt to download anything, you will receive a message saying:
+On your first attempt to download anything, you will receive a message saying:

 - "Please open [ Google device link ] and input code ###-###-####".

+Authorizing an account is necessary in order to install songs using the pytube library.

 If you desire to download songs marked as explicit by YouTube, you must log in to an account with age registrictions turned off.
 Otherwise, explicit songs will be skipped by downloader